Dry Docks at Swansea

 The Villiers Dry Dock, built in 1852, and the Jersey Dry Dock were located on the west side of the River Tawe above the top lock of the North Dock, near what is today the southern end of Morfa Road.
 The Villiers was operated by G B Meager & Co., and the Jersey by a Mr. W. Lewis until taken over by the Jersey Dry Dock Co. in 1898.

-The Central Graving Dock on the west bank of the River Tawe lay next to Weavers Flour Mills, and was constructed by the Central Graving Dock & Engineering Co.
-It was bought out by the Ocean Dry Docks Co.
-(Swansea) Ltd. in 1895, who operated the facility until going into liquidation in 1938.
+The Central Graving Dock or Ocean Dry Dock adjacent to the Weavers building on the north side of the North Dock Basin was constructed c.1860 by the Central Graving Dock & Engineering Co.
+It was bought out in 1895 by the Ocean Dry Docks Co.
+(Swansea) Ltd. who operated the facility until the company's liquidation in 1938.
 Also on the west bank of the River Tawe, between the entrances to the North Dock and the South Dock, were the first two Cambrian Dry Docks, owned and operated by Harris Bros. and known as Harris Bros.
-Dry Docks Nos.
-1 & 2.
+No. 1 & No.2.
 (These were variously referred to in later years as the Commercial Dry Docks or the Corporation Dry Docks.)
-Constructed in 1864, Harris Bros.
-Dry Dock No. 2 was completely rebuilt in 1895 and remained operational until the early 1960’s, after which it was converted into a slipway for the Swansea Yacht & Sub Aqua Club. (further information about this dry dock can be seen in Roger Jones’ section under ‘Contributors’)
+Both dry docks were constructed around 1865, although Harris Bros.
+No.2 was completely rebuilt in 1895 and remained in operation until the early 1960’s, after which it was converted into a slipway for the Swansea Yacht & Sub Aqua Club.

 The twentieth century witnessed the building of three more dry docks at Swansea.
-Firstly, in 1918, Harris Bros.
-Dry Dock No. 3, also known as the Cambrian Dry Dock, was constructed on the site of the original lock entrance to the South Dock Basin (a new entrance lock had been completed in 1903).
-This facility was later taken over by Consolidated Fisheries Ltd. for the dry-docking of trawlers, after which it was converted to a wet dock and is now a part of the Swansea Marina.
+Firstly, in 1918 the third of the Cambrian Dry Docks, Harris Bros.
+Dry Dock No. 3,, was constructed on the site of the original lock entrance to the South Dock Basin (a new entrance lock had been completed in 1903).
+This facility was much used by Consolidated Fisheries Ltd. for the dry-docking and maintenance of its Swansea-based fleet of deep-sea trawlers until the company's withdrawal from Swansea in 1957.
+Converted into a wet dock, it remains today as part of Swansea Marina.